mattbierner/Ebay-Item-151990485080/README.md

 - [View as webpage][page] (takes a few seconds to load).

 ## How it was Made
 I tried a number of different tools before coming up with a workflow that kind of worked for generating this item.
-Tools like LaTeX, Jekyll's syntax highlighting, and [PrinceXML](http://www.princexml.com), couldn't handle how awesome this project was, either and hung or refused to work at all.
+Tools like LaTeX, Jekyll's syntax highlighting, and [PrinceXML](http://www.princexml.com), couldn't handle how awesome this project was, either hanging or refusing to work at all.

 1. In a clean Chrome browser session, I collected the complete page load of the auction page using Fiddler.
 This was exported as a fiddler archive.
 2. The archive was processed with `process.py` (some terrible, terrible code BTW) to extract all request data and transform it into HTML content.